 Program aims

-Residents train at Corewell Health Grand Rapids Hospitals and at Trinity Health Saint Mary’s.
+Residents train at Corewell Health Grand Rapids Hospitals and at Trinity Health Grand Rapids.
 Corewell Health Grand Rapids Hospitals, located in downtown Grand Rapids, Michigan, include Blodgett Hospital, Butterworth Hospital, Fred and Lena Meijer Heart Center, Helen DeVos Children's Hospital, and Lemmen-Holton Cancer Pavilion.
+There is a total of 1,324 staffed beds throughout Corewell Health Grand Rapids.

 Helen DeVos Children’s Hospital houses the pediatric radiology department and is the only free-standing children’s hospital in West Michigan with a Level 1 pediatric trauma center.
 The Corewell Health Cancer Center at Lemmen-Holton Cancer Pavilion received the American College of Radiology’s Breast Imaging Center of Excellence Award and is where residents complete rotations in PET.